Table of Contents

 How to Safely Operate a Beam

-Feel free to watch the Beam Safety and Operation video above for more information.
+Please watch the Beam Safety and Operation video prior to operating a Beam.

 To assist in keeping Beams safe and fun we encourage you to keep these simple safety tips in mind:

 Never drive while distracted, or with any of your camera views blocked.

 Never drive with the local audio muted or your speaker volume down.

 Avoid driving near any areas where the Beam could lose its balance (like stairs, steep ramps, or curbs).